LongTu/longtu.github.com/index.md

 <p>demo1(<a href=''>Demo</a>)<br />demo2 (<a href='/'>Demo</a> | <a href=''>Source Code</a>)<br />demo3 (<a href=''>Demo</a> | <a href=''>Source Code</a>)<br />demo4 (<a href=''>Source Code</a>)</p>
 <br /><br />
 <h4 id='Publications'>Publications for fun</h4>
-   &diams; A quantitative analysis of tourist destination images based on ecspt model and sentiment analysis(<a href='https://docs.google.com/file/d/0B04t2oEv2WE1T3FVaW1DV3VhVk0/edit?usp=sharing'>pdf</a>)<br />
+   &diams; <B>A quantitative analysis of tourist destination images based on ecspt model and sentiment analysis(<a href='https://docs.google.com/file/d/0B04t2oEv2WE1T3FVaW1DV3VhVk0/edit?usp=sharing'>pdf</a>)<br />
+   2nd International Conference on Information, Networking and Automation,2011<br />
-   &diams; Research on communication law of negative news, taking Chinese colleges as an example(<a href='https://docs.google.com/file/d/0B04t2oEv2WE1Rzc1YnByUExTWjQ/edit?usp=sharing'>pdf</a>)<br />
+   &diams; <B>Research on communication law of negative news, taking Chinese colleges as an example(<a href='https://docs.google.com/file/d/0B04t2oEv2WE1Rzc1YnByUExTWjQ/edit?usp=sharing'>pdf</a>)<br />
+   The Asian Conference on Media& Mass Communication,2011 <br />